What do these patients all have in common that their GP failed to diagnose?

 Your body needs 13 vitamins to stay alive and to keep you healthy.
 Your body can’t make vitamins by itself and so your body depends on you providing them through food.
 Unfortunately plants don’t need Vitamin B12 and therefore it is not present in vegetables which is why vegetarians are at such high risk of developing B12 deficiency.

-B12 is mainly food in meat.
+B12 is mainly found in meat.
 As people age they tend to reduce their meat intake and therefore their risk of deficiency increases.
 Others sources include fish, poultry, eggs and dairy.

 Another risk factor for B12 deficiency is medical drugs.
 A number of medicines actually deplete the body of vitamin B12.
 Medicines that have been shown to deplete B12 include the oral contraceptive pill, antibiotics, anti-inflammatories, anti-diabetic medications, reflux medications such as Pariot and Nexium as well as cholesterol lowering medications.
 As people age that are often put on these medications which is another reason why B12 deficiency is more common as people age.